 Burnout is a psychological syndrome leading to a worker’s erosion of engagement with their job due to long-term exposure to emotionally demanding work.
 It is a condition observed predominantly among those in the helping professions, like health and social services where direct, frequent, and intense interactions with people are common and where the outcomes of work are not fully dependent on worker actions.
 Burnout is commonly conceptualized as having three constitutive dimensions.
 The first, emotional exhaustion is a literal depletion of worker energy due to work demands.
 It may manifest in hospitalists as “compassion fatigue” or the tendency to distance themselves—cognitively and emotionally—from their work as they realize they cannot continue to give of themselves to patients and coworkers.
 In essence, it is a coping response to work overload.
 The second is depersonalization, marked by a detached emotional callousness or cynicism that manifests as indifference or dysfunctional attitudes and behaviors toward patients.
 It is often a protective response to emotional exhaustion.
 The final component of burnout, diminished personal accomplishment, is the erosion of a worker’s sense of personal effectiveness, which brings on a feeling of powerlessness and the tendency to negatively evaluate oneself.
 This may manifest as a hospitalist not completing assigned tasks or as worsening professional self-esteem.
 Emotional exhaustion is usually considered necessary for burnout to be diagnosed, the other components may occur in parallel, sequentially, or not at all.

 Burnout is distinct from related concepts like stress, depression, and dissatisfaction.
 The definitions of each have been established empirically and while they overlap significantly, burnout is specific to the context of the workplace as an ongoing emotional response to chronic demands and interpersonal stressors.
-Job dissatisfaction is a predictor of ...
+Job dissatisfaction is a ...